HAYDARKILIC/data_mining/README.md

-# 🔍 Data Mining — Lecture Notes and Applied Notebooks
+# 🔍 Data Mining

-**Haydar Kilic | Faculty of Engineering, Artificial Intelligence Engineering**
+**Haydar Kilic | Artificial Intelligence Engineering**

 ---

 ## 📖 About

-This repository contains weekly Jupyter Notebooks for the **Data Mining** course.
-Each notebook accompanies the theoretical lecture slides for that week as a hands-on Python exercise: the concepts and numerical examples from the slides are reproduced exactly, then generalized and reinforced.
+This repository contains Jupyter Notebooks for the **Data Mining** course.
+Each notebook accompanies the theoretical lecture slides for that as a hands-on Python exercise: the concepts and numerical examples from the slides are reproduced exactly, then generalized and reinforced.

 ---